Request for Information: When Agencies Need RFIs

 The agency should wrap up its RFI by providing clarifying information to help the vendor respond to the problem.
 This may include any rules, laws, or regulations the agency must adhere to that will impact how vendors provide solutions within the response.

 We should also note vendors should not expect agencies to provide any purchasing intentions within the RFI.
 As they evaluate the information received from vendors, their project may change in terms of the scope of work, timelines or maybe even the project in its entirety.
 Agencies will provide this information in their succeeding RF documents.

 Vendors and RFIs

-When vendors decide to respond to RFIs, they should be prepared to provide their best-educated solution to the agency problem.
+When vendors decide to respond to a request for information, they should be prepared to provide their best-educated solution to the agency’s problem.
 They should even consider themselves the subject matter experts and guide an agency through the best solution to their problem.
 But, vendors should avoid making any outright sales pitches in the response.
-Vendors who provide clear solutions and demonstrate strong capabilities will help direct the agency towards utilizing their response suggestions.
+Vendors who provide clear solutions and demonstrate strong capabilities will help direct the agency toward utilizing their response suggestions.